How to Purchase Labels? A Cost-Effective Approach Using Active Learning Markets: Methodology

 \subsection{Data purchase strategies}

 The data purchase problem addressed in this paper is inherently constrained by budget and governed by heterogeneous pricing. \revised{Active learning, a framework designed to select the most informative data point under label scarcity, provides a principled foundation for addressing such challenges \citep{zheng2006selectively, zheng2002active}.} In particular, active learning allows the analyst to determine which data points should be acquired to maximize model improvement while minimizing redundant or uninformative acquisitions.
 Active learning strategies are typically divided into two families: optimization-based and heuristic-based approaches \citep{cohn1996active, tong2001active, settles2011theories}.
 Optimization-based methods rely on objective functions that formalize notions of informativeness, such as uncertainty reduction or expected loss.
 In contrast, heuristic-based approaches draw on approximations or model ensembles to identify uncertain points.
-In our study, we focus on one strategy from each category: variance-based active learning (VBAL), rooted in optimal experimental design, and Query-by-Committee active learning (QBCAL), a heuristic method based on committee disagreement.
-As a benchmark, we include a random sampling corrected (RSC) strategy.
+In our study, we focus on one strategy from each category: variance-based active learning (VBAL), rooted in optimal experimental design, and Query-by-Committee active learning (QBCAL), a heuristic method based on committee disagreement. \minorrev{As benchmarks, we include RSC and a \textit{Greedy Knapsack} (GK) baseline that greedily purchases the lowest-cost candidates by ranking them using $1/\eta_j$, since $l_j$ is not observable ex ante.}